opencog/opencog/examples/pln/inference-control-learning/README.md

    Save the logs of each problem in opencog-i-j.log.
 2. Store in Si the number of solved problems for this iteration.
 3. Given opencog-i-j.log for j in 0 to N-1, build a collection of
-   inference control rules, called ICRi (see Setion Inference Control Rule).
+   control rules, called ICRi (see Setion Control Rule).
 4. If meta-termination hasn't occured repeat step 1 with passing ICRi to the BC.